MSc in Translational Health Sciences

 The allocation of graduate supervision for this course is the responsibility of the Nuffield Department of Primary Care Health Sciences and/or the Department for Continuing Education and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Nuffield Department of Primary Care Health Sciences and/or the Department for Continuing Education.

 Throughout the course you will have a personal supervisor from within the MSc teaching team.
-Students are usually expected to either meet, or contact their supervisor at least once per month.
+Most students have the opportunity to either meet, or contact their supervisor at least once per month.

 Assessment